ombori/grid-docs/app-development/testing-events-locally.md

 # Testing App Events Locally
 To test your app locally while using the event bus of your device you will need to set up an event-websocket with your device.
+This can be useful for developing without replicating the environment entirely, like integrating with a phyisical device (eg. printer/barcode scanner) without the need to have these at the development environment.

 ## Setting up event tunnel